kikikimi/kimi-book/ReadMe.txt

  The design diagram is Main.jpg.
 Java source files Model.java and OptionSet.java are in src/automobile.
 FileIO.java is src/util. src/exception
 contains ErrorFix.java and AutoException.java.
 AutoException is our custom exception with a fixError method.
 ErrorFix contains supporting error fix methods.
+After one or more AutoException is thrown from within FileIO's buildAutoModelObject(), FileIO will try to write the Model with changes to a new plain text input file titled "fixed<brokenfilename.txt>."

 Here are errors and codes used in this version:

 10404 file not found
 10206 missing element in option line
 102061 missing element in option set line
-102062 number not in correct format --used for both Optionset and Option lines 102063 option set count not in correct format
+102062 number not in correct format --used for both OptionSet and Option lines 102063 option set count not in correct format
 102064 model name missing

 New classes and interfaces are also in src/adapter.
 ProxyAuto is where most of the action methods are.
 ModelBuilder is my alternative name for BuildAuto.
 CanUpdateModel, CanFixModel, and CanCreateModel are alternative names